Last Updated September 3, 2020

 How to Become a US Permanent Resident

-If you want to live and work in the US while enjoying all of the other benefits that a US passport has to offer, then you must start the process of becoming a US citizen.
+If you want to live and work in the US while enjoying all of the other benefits that a US passport has to offer, then you must start the process to get US citizenship.

-To get US citizenship, however, you first need to become a permanent resident of the US.
+The first step is to become a permanent resident of the United States.
 This process is commonly known as “getting your green card.”

-Therefore, most people who obtain US green cards do so as a stepping stone to US citizenship, which grants them greater benefits and freedoms than permanent residency.
+Therefore, most people who obtain US green cards do so as a stepping stone to US citizenship, which grants them greater benefits and freedoms than temporary and even permanent residency.

 The US issues a monthly visa bulletin outlining the waiting periods for each category of permanent resident visas, so you should use that to determine how long you may be waiting for your US green card.